-Preliminary-After a day or two on the rim you will feel that you must descend into the Canyon and explore its depths.
-If you are accustomed to mountaineering in high altitudes, then "hiking days" on the trails will have no great hardship for you.
+Preliminary-If you are accustomed to mountaineering in high altitudes, then "hiking days" on the trails will have no great hardship for you.
 For those who are not used to such altitudes-more than a mile up, for example-the ascent on the return journey is arduous, and therefore they should make use of the trail mules.
 Don't be alarmed at what may appear to be steep declivities.
-The fact that for seventeen years the mules and guides have taken thousand upon thousands of visitors down these trails, so far without one serious accident, tells its own story.
+The fact that for eighteen years the mules and guides have taken thousands upon thousands of visitors down these trails, so far without one serious accident, tells its own story.
 One-, two-, three- and five-day trail trips at present are in operation.
 The one-day journey-down Bright Angel Trail to the Colorado River and back-is operated mainly for those who have only one day at the Canyon.
 It takes up the whole day, and therefore leaves little or no time for the rim views.
-The short descriptions of these trips can convey only an inkling of their attractions.